anammsilva/GettingandCleanindData/README.md

 4.Appropriately labels the data set with descriptive variable names.

-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 We start with importing files about Human Activity Recognition Using Smartphones Data Set: